Hands-on Construction for People in Need

 Johnson City Build Trip – October 29th – November 3rd

-Who: Everyone is welcome participate – No experience necessary!
+Who: Everyone is welcome to participate – No experience necessary!

 When: October 29 – November 3, 2017

 Come Join Us: http://solidrockcarpenters.org/form/14-johnson-city-build-trip-registration-oct-29-2017